Judin Asar: Career

 In 1963, Judin was transferred to the Radio and Information Office, where he served as a liaison officer specialising in psychological warfare.
 From 1 December 1964 to 13 April 1965, he was reassigned to the Brunei–Muara District Office as a BAS trainee officer, continuing his efforts in psychological operations.
 In February 1964, he moved to the department of councils of state, where he was appointed assistant clerk of councils from 14 September 1965 to 31 December 1971.
 His training included a legal affairs course at the House of Commons in London and Stormont House in Northern Ireland, which he completed over three months beginning in October 1966.

 From 1972 to 1984, Judin served as the clerk of councils before being transferred to the Ministry of Defence.
 In February 1984, he was appointed permanent secretary at the Ministry of Defence under the leadership of the retired sultan Omar Ali Saifuddien III, who was serving as minister of defence at the time.
 On 1 April 1986, he returned to the department of councils of state as the secretary of councils.
 In 1993, he had been appointed secretary to the Council of Cabinet Ministers while continuing as clerk of the Privy Council, positions he held until his retirement in 1997.
 Subsequently, his service was extended on a contractual basis, and he continues to serve as secretary to the Council of Cabinet Ministers.

 Between 1996 and 1999, Judin served as acting permanent secretary at the Ministry of Defence while simultaneously holding the positions of secretary to the Council of Cabinet Ministers and clerk of the Privy Council.
 Following the re-establishment of the LegCo on 25 September 2004, he was appointed as its clerk, a role he fulfilled alongside his other duties.
 On 7 May 2011, he represented Brunei at the 18th ASEAN Summit in Jakarta as part of the ASEAN Inter-Parliamentary Assembly (AIPA) delegation alongside the sultan.
 He was succeeded by Huraini Hurairah on 9 January 2024.

 Personal life

-Judin married Datin Hajah Zaharah binti Haji Jaafar in 1968, and the couple have two daughters, Hajah Seri Lailawati and Hajah Seri Mawarni.
+Judin married Datin Hajah Zaharah binti Haji Jaafar in 1968, and the couple have two daughters, Hajah Seri Lailawati and Hajah Seri Mawardi.
 As of 2019, he has four grandchildren.